|Homepage:||Click to visit|

 |Illinois Sponsor:||Study Abroad Office (campus-wide)||Credit or Not for Credit:||For credit|

 Students who choose to study in Granada choose to study the Spain of the past, present, and future.
-They live amongst and learn about the buildings, art, and people that are a product of hundreds of years of contact between the Romanis, Muslims, Jews, and Christians.
+They live amongst and learn about the buildings, art, and people that are a product of hundreds of years of contact among the Romanis, Muslims, Jews, and Christians.
 They discuss in class and come across on the street the more recent languages, livelihoods, and dreams that are brought by West Africans, Latin Americans, and Eastern Europeans.
-They investigate and experience the constant give and take between cultures and ideas that has defined Spain for generations.
+They investigate and experience the constant ebb and flow between cultures and ideas that has defined Spain for generations.
 Available summer, fall, spring, and academic year terms.

 Resources & Contact Information